Automated Asset Verification

 Information We Collect from Others

-We collect information about borrowers from the lender who orders the account verification and from the financial institution(s) that provide the account information.
+We collect information about borrowers from the lender who orders the account verification and from the financial institution(s) that provide the account verification data.

 The information provided by the lender includes the borrower’s name, e-mail address, telephone number, the last four digits of his/her Social Security Number (for identity authentication), the name of the borrower’s employer’s, the amount of the borrower’s net paycheck, the amount of required reserve funds, the loan number, and the names of financial institutions and accounts that are to be verified through the online service.